COURSE TITLE:

 Read pages 15-54 to understand the world of mindsets and how kids lose their love of learning

-Watch this YouTube video to understand the idea of a non-learner.
+Watch this video to understand the idea of a non-learner.

 Compare what you learned in the video link with your reading on what environment creates a non-learner?
 Hold this "thinking" for your response at the end.